Gavin Pearce

-Gavin Bruce Pearce (born 21 December 1967) is an Australian politician who has been a member of the House of Representatives since the 2019 federal election.
-He is a member of the Liberal Party and represents the Division of Braddon in Tasmania.
+Gavin Bruce Pearce (born 21 December 1967) is an Australian politician who has served as a Liberal member of the Tasmanian House of Assembly for Braddon since the 2025 Tasmanian state election.
+He had previously served as the member for Braddon in the House of Representatives from 2019 until his retirement at the 2025 federal election.

+He has served as a minister in the third Rockliff ministry since 11 August 2025.

 Early life

 Pearce was born in Tasmania to a family which has "lived and farmed in the Sisters Creek region since the 1850s".
 He served in the army for 20 years, and was stationed in East Timor for a period.
 He later became the president of the Wynyard RSL branch.
 Prior to entering politics, Pearce farmed beef cattle at Lapoinya.
 He was vice-chair of the Yolla Producers Cooperative Society, based in Wynyard.

 Politics

+Federal Politics

 In October 2018, Pearce won Liberal preselection for the Division of Braddon.
 He had previously stood for preselection at the 2018 Braddon by-election, but was defeated by former Liberal MP Brett Whiteley.

 At the 2019 federal election, Pearce defeated the incumbent Labor MP Justine Keay with a five-point swing on the two-party-preferred count.
-It is the third consecutive federal election in which the incumbent MP has been defeated in Braddon.
+It was the third consecutive federal election in which the incumbent MP has been defeated in Braddon.

 Pearce is a member of the National Right faction of the Liberal Party.

 Pearce was re-elected at the 2022 Australian Federal Election with a +6.22% swing in the primary vote as well a +4.94% in the two-party-preferred result, despite the Liberal Party facing significant seat losses across Australia.

 After the 2022 Federal Election and subsequent election of Peter Dutton as leader of the Liberal Party, Pearce was appointed to the Shadow ministry of Peter Dutton as Assistant Shadow Minister for Health, Aged Care and Indigenous Health Services which he has served in since 5 June 2022.

+On 11 June 2024, Pearce announced that he would retire at the 2025 Australian federal election, to spend more time with his family.